 - Texas Medicaid enrollment has grown by 27% since 2013 (largely due to COVID and the resulting pause on eligibility redeterminations)

 - The state is missing out on billions in federal funding by not expanding Medicaid

-ACA’s Medicaid eligibility expansion in Texas
+ACA’s Medicaid expansion still not implemented in Texas

 Texas has not expanded Medicaid under the Affordable Care Act (ACA).
 As a result, Texas has the biggest coverage gap in the country, with an estimated 771,000 residents ineligible for Medicaid and also ineligible for premium subsidies to offset the cost of private coverage in the exchange.